New Georgia campaign: Preliminaries to the New Georgia landings

-Alarmed that the Allies were working their way up the Solomons chain, the Japanese bombed the new American base in the Russells and began strengthening their own airfields at Munda and at nearby Vila on Kolombangara Island.
+Alarmed that the Allies were working their way up the Solomons chain, the Japanese bombed the new American base in the Russells and began strengthening their own airfields at Munda and at nearby Vila on Kolombangara.
 In turn, the Americans attempted to subdue Munda field with naval gunfire with limited success.
 During the course of one of these overnight bombardment sorties, on the night of 6–7 March 1943, an American force consisting of three light cruisers and three destroyers under the command of Rear Admiral A. Stanton Merrill encountered two Japanese destroyers as they were returning to the Kula Gulf from delivering food and supplies to the garrison at Vila.
 In the ensuing action, known as the Battle of Blackett Strait, both Japanese destroyers were sunk.

 The Americans next attempted to interdict the Japanese supply lanes by mining the ocean approaches to Vila and Munda.
 This proved as ineffective as bombardment had been, since the Japanese were able to sweep up the mines readily.

 The Allies had plenty of time to plan Operation Toenails, as the invasion of the New Georgias was called.
 The plan called for simultaneous landings on 30 June at four places.
-From southeast to northwest, these were: (1) Wickham Anchorage on the southeast coast of Vangunu Island; (2) Segi Point on the southeastern tip of New Georgia; (3) Viru Harbor on the southwest coast of New Georgia, just a few miles up from Segi; and (4) Rendova Harbor on Rendova Island just across Blanche Channel from Munda, placing the latter Japanese base well within range of land-based artillery.
+From southeast to northwest, these were: (1) Wickham Anchorage on the southeast coast of Vangunu; (2) Segi Point on the southeastern tip of New Georgia; (3) Viru Harbor on the southwest coast of New Georgia, just a few miles up from Segi; and (4) Rendova Harbor on Rendova Island just across Blanche Channel from Munda, placing the Japanese base well within range of land-based artillery.

 During the entire New Georgia campaign, the resolution and resourcefulness of the British Commonwealth coastwatchers proved invaluable to the Allied cause.
 District Officer Donald Gilbert Kennedy, a New Zealander, set the tone in a message he delivered to every native village when occupation by the Japanese was imminent: "These islands are British and they are to remain British.
 The government is not leaving.
 Even if the Japanese come, we shall stay with you and in the end they will be driven out."
-In the event, it was the prospect of District Officer Kennedy being killed or captured that led Admiral Turner to move up the first Allied landings by nine days.
+In the event, it was the prospect of Kennedy being killed or captured that led Turner to move up the first Allied landings by nine days.
 He sent two companies of the 4th Marine Raider Battalion to capture Segi Point on the morning of 21 June, where Kennedy and his native comrades were rescued.